sellaProg/Stanford-NLP-assignments/README.md

 # Stanford-NLP-assignments

-this repo will contain my solutions for stanford univ NLP assignments (cs224n)
+this repository contains my solutions for stanford univ NLP assignments (cs224n) the assignments are modified to work on python 3.5 with tensorflow-GPU it works well with windows